 Remaining medication will be returned upon discharge.
 Controlled substances will be destroyed, except with a written order by one of The Watershed’s physicians.
 Each patient’s attending physician will manage medication through The Watershed’s pharmacy supply.
 Please do not bring over-the-counter medications (i.e., Advil, Tylenol, etc.), vitamins, herbs or nutritional supplements.

-Tobacco Use Allowed At The Watershed Drug and Alcohol Treatment Program
+Tobacco Use Allowed at Our Drug and Alcohol Treatment Program at The Watershed

 No patients will be denied entry into treatment because of the use of nicotine.
 However, we do recognize the use of tobacco as an addiction to be addressed, and we inform patients that it is our goal to support them in becoming nicotine-free.
 For those that desire to continue smoking, they will be allowed to do so in specific designated outdoor areas.